morzhovets/momo/README.md

 [benchmark of ordered containers](https://morzhovets.github.io/tree_gcc_ubuntu16), [benchmark sources](https://github.com/morzhovets/hash-table-shootout)).

-Classes are designed in close conformity with the standard C++20 **including exception safety guarantees**.
+Classes are designed in close conformity with the standard C++20 including exception safety guarantees.
-Compiler must support C++11.
+**The compiler only needs to support C++11**.

 #### Deviations from the standard